Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Bills stats and trends

-- Buffalo has played eight games, with six wins against the spread.
+- Buffalo has six wins against the spread in eight games this season.

-- This season, the Bills have two ATS wins in three games as a favorite of 12.5 points or more.
+- The Bills have been favored by 11.5 points or more three times this season and have covered the spread in two of them.

-- Buffalo's games this year have hit the over on three of nine set point totals (33.3%).
+- Buffalo has gone over the point total in 33.3% of its opportunities this year (three times in nine games with a set point total).

-- When Buffalo puts up more than 31.4 points, it is 5-0 against the spread and 4-0 overall.
+- When Buffalo records more than 31.4 points, it is 5-0 against the spread and 4-0 overall.

 - This year, the Bills have turned the ball over eight times, three more than the Jets' takeaways (5).